qvieth/mynote23/Industrial-Psychology.md

 # Industrial Psychology

+## REST OF THE SEMESTER
+Weeks 11-13: Joe will summarize seminal research on our topics

+Weeks 14-16: Give a PPT presentation summarizing and discussing your research article

+Week 17: Give a PPT presentation on your research design

+Week 18: Submit your written research design via Turnitin
+---

 [IOPdraft](IOPdraft)

 - Textbook: Paul E. Spector, Industrial and Organizational Psychology: Research and Practice (6th Edition International Student Version).